AllskyTeam/allsky/README.md

 * version **0.5**: Added Startrails (image stacking) with brightness control
 	* Keograms and Startrails generation is now much faster thanks to a rewrite by Jarno Paananen.
 * version **0.6**: Added daytime exposure and auto-exposure capability
-	* Added -maxexposure, -autoexposure, -maxgain, -autogain options
+	* Added -maxexposure, -autoexposure, -maxgain, -autogain options.
+Note that using autoexposure and autogain at the same time may produce unexpected results (black frames).
  	* Autostart is now based on systemd and should work on all raspbian based systems, including headless distributions.
 Remote controlling will not start multiple instances of the software.
  	* Replaced `nodisplay` option with `preview` argument.
 No preview in autostart mode.
  	* When using the GUI, camera options can be saved without rebooting the RPi.
  	* Added a publicly accessible preview to the GUI: public.php
+	* Changed exposure unit to milliseconds instead of microseconds